Why we are the #1 Choice for Guided Bio Tours in Florida

-Get Up and GLOW during bioluminescent kayak season next summer!
+Get Up and GLOW during bioluminescent kayak season next summer (2021)!

-As we are Florida’s premiere clear kayaking bioluminescent destination, be sure to book in advance as the season generally runs from end of May-October and is most visible on the darkest nights with a new moon or no moon rise (scroll down for our moon phase calendar).
+As we are Florida’s premiere clear kayaking bioluminescent destination, be sure to book in advance as the season generally runs from end of May- beginning of October and is most visible on the darkest nights with a new moon or no moon rise (scroll down for our moon phase calendar).
 Tours are first-come-first-serve, so don’t wait!
 We’ve got the BEST bioluminescent tours in Florida as our clear kayaks provide the absolute best ability to view the bioluminescence!

 Bioluminescence is the emission of light by a living organism.
 When the organisms move in the water they create a beautiful glowing effect.
 This means that you can see fish underwater by the glow that they give off as they swim, your paddle will glow as you maneuver the waterways, and the natural flow of water will illuminate these organisms.
 We’re the first clear kayaking bioluminescent company!
 The great thing about paddling in our clear kayaks is that you can also see the glowing directly below you!
 Paddling in a clear kayak will enhance your bioluminescence viewing experience by a long shot!

 Please keep in mind that we do offer tours at midnight and later.
 If you book a time that late, it may look like it is on the next day because of the time.

 We launch from the NW side of Haulover Canal!
 This area is not only home to the bioluminescence, but also large manatee and dolphin populations which both often make appearances during our excursions!
 Be ready to see lots of bright bioluminescence as well as great Florida wildlife!

 Our bioluminescent season runs June-October (weather dependent).
 The warmer the weather & water, the better the bioluminescence!
 Peak season is July-September.